Alfresco/hxinsight-connector/README.md

 ### Development Environment

+#### To run tests in IntelliJ IDEA you should first build application with `mvn clean install -DskipTests -Pdistribution`

 To set up a local developer environment then build the jar, the docker image and finally run the docker-compose environment:

 ```bash